 Getting to grips with the Irish lifestyle

-Relocating to Ireland is an enormous upheaval, which means that there are a lot of factors you will need to consider.
+Relocating to Ireland is an enormous upheaval, meaning that there are a lot of factors you will need to consider.
 The Ireland Property Guide team are on hand to help guide you through every aspect of your journey, with expert advice on matters ranging from transporting your belongings, all the way through to where you meet likeminded people.
 Here are some key matters to consider about the Irish lifestyle…

 Irish culture and customs

-Although you will of course encounter subtle differences, everyday life in Ireland doesn’t differ too much from life in the UK – although how different things are will depend on whether you’re located in a city, or in a completely rural location.
 Irish people are friendly, and place a lot of emphasis on the family.
 They’re also fiercely patriotic and St Patrick’s Day is a raucous affair that has everyone, no matter their location, raising a glass or two.
 Ireland is a Catholic country, and although tensions have calmed down considerably between Protestants (who tend to live in the north of Ireland, and Northern Ireland) and Catholics (traditionally in the south) it pays to be respectful, and not to be too vocal about these issues.

 Everyday life in Ireland doesn’t differ too much from life in the UK.